mrinath123/ML4Sci_Lens_Finding/README.md

 A data set comprising images with and without strong lenses.

 For this task I developed a **Image and tabular data combined** solution.
 Only using image was giving good results but when I added the meta fetures it was giving the best.
-Proper Feature Engineering shpould be done on the tabular(meta) features before feeding it to the Neural Network.
+Proper Feature Engineering should be done on the tabular(meta) features before feeding it to the Neural Network.

 The model uses transfer learning and uses both the image and meta features for final prediction.
 Here I use the *tf_efficientnet_b2_ns* backbone.
-Before the final layer of the model, the meta fetures are also go through a Linear layer and both the image's and meta feature's embeddings are concatenated before giving the final prediction.
+Before the final layer of the model, the meta fetures also go through a Linear layer and both the image's and meta feature's embeddings are concatenated before giving the final prediction.

 ### Results